tobgu/pyrsistent/README.rst

 .. code:: python

     >>> from pyrsistent import v, pvector

+    # No mutation of vectors once created, instead they
+    # are "evolved" leaving the original untouched
     >>> v1 = v(1, 2, 3)
     >>> v2 = v1.append(4)
     >>> v3 = v2.set(1, 5)